ian97531/jslexer/README.md

 #jslexer

 A Lexer class that conforms to the stream.Transform protocol.
-The lexer expects source text to be piped into it, and will produce Token instances as defined in the jsdefinition.js file.
+The lexer expects source text to be piped into it, and will produce Token instances as defined in the provided language module.

 ###Example Usage